Monday, June 27, 2016

 Charting a New Country - Brexit

-This is the first of two posts on the British EU Referendum.
+This is a post on the British EU Referendum.

 Below you will find the chart for the British Referendum on the EU.
 It is drawn up from the time the ballots closed which was 10pm on the 24th of June 2016.
 This date and time can therefore be said to represent UK Independence day.
 This makes the chart far more significant than simply a tool for predicting events or even reflecting on them.
 It makes it the chart of a new country.
 Let's have a look at what this means.